 Are you planning a DIY jon boat project but don’t know how to build a jon boat?
 You probably already know that it’s way cheaper to construct, even with the cost of homemade jon boat plans considered.
 But what if you have time constraints?

 Regardless of whether you’re following more generalized wooden jon boat plans or more specific plywood jon boat plans, it’s always safe to start from the floor.
 The bow, prow, sides, and transom follow suit.
 Once done, only then should you start on parts above the deck.
-This can be done in at least two days, as proven by our guide.
+This can be done in at least two days, as our guide proves.

 Table of Contents